An Exterior EFT for Hawking Radiation: Bulk-to-bulk propagators and influence phase

-In the previous sections, we calculated the bulk-to-bulk propagator $\bbG(\zeta_2|\zeta_1,p)$ using the fact that it solved the equation of motion with a bulk delta source (see Eq.\eqref{eq:BlkBlkODE}).
+In the previous sections, we calculated the bulk-to-bulk Green functions $\bbG(\zeta_2|\zeta_1,p)$ using the fact that it solved the equation of motion with a bulk delta source (see Eq.\eqref{eq:BlkBlkODE}).
 The boundary conditions we employed in doing so are normalisability conditions on both the left and the right boundaries of the grSK geometry under consideration.
-We shall now impose normalisability only on the left boundary, along with causality, and derive the corresponding bulk-to-bulk propagator.
-We will find a retarded bulk-to-bulk propagator $\bbGR(\zeta_2|\zeta_1,p)$ and an advanced bulk-to-bulk propagator $\bbGA(\zeta_2|\zeta_1,p)$.
-Recall that causality (in real space) implies analyticity in the lower half of the complex $p^0$ plane for the advanced propagator $\bbGA(\zeta_2|\zeta_1,p)$ and in the upper half for the retarded propagator $\bbGR(\zeta_2|\zeta_1,p)$.
+We shall now impose normalisability only on the left boundary, along with causality, and derive the corresponding bulk-to-bulk Green functions.
+We will find a retarded bulk-to-bulk Green function $\bbGR(\zeta_2|\zeta_1,p)$ and an advanced bulk-to-bulk Green function $\bbGA(\zeta_2|\zeta_1,p)$.
+Recall that causality (in real space) implies analyticity in the lower half of the complex $p^0$ plane for the advanced Green function $\bbGA(\zeta_2|\zeta_1,p)$ and in the upper half for the retarded Green function $\bbGR(\zeta_2|\zeta_1,p)$.

-Before we proceed to determine the explicit form of the advanced and retarded propagators, let us understand the general features of these propagators.
-Both these propagators satisfy the equation of motion with a bulk delta source (Eq.\eqref{eq:BlkBlkODE}).
+Before we proceed to determine the explicit form of the advanced and the retarded Green functions, let us understand some of their general features.
+Both these Green functions satisfy the equation of motion with a bulk delta source (Eq.\eqref{eq:BlkBlkODE}).
 Thus when $\zeta_2 \neq \zeta_1$, both $\bbGR(\zeta_2|\zeta_1,p)$ and $\bbGA(\zeta_2|\zeta_1,p)$ must solve the homogeneous equation of motion, Eq.\eqref{eq:BlkBlkODE}.
 Therefore we conclude that both of them must be proportional to linear combinations of the homogeneous solutions when $\zeta_2 \neq \zeta_1$.
 Since both $\bbGR(\zeta_2|\zeta_1,p)$ and $\bbGA(\zeta_2|\zeta_1,p)$ are normalisable on the left-boundary ($\zeta =0$), we have

 where $g_{\sR}(\zeta,p)$ is the coefficient of the right-source $J_{R}$ in the Son-Teaney solution, defined in Eq.\eqref{eq:DefgR}.
 Here we are using the notation from Eq.\eqref{eq:DefZetaless} and Eq.\eqref{eq:DefZetagreat}.